- When you felt you belong to a community and what helped you?

-I’m a constant listener of a podcast about creative entrepreneurs (Pe Bune), and a few months ago, I was invited to a closed group on Facebook, together with other people from their audience.
+I’m a constant listener of a podcast about creative entrepreneurs from Romania (Pe Bune), and a year ago, I was invited to a closed group on Facebook, together with other people from their audience.

 Usually, I don’t join such groups since most of them are just noise, but because I had a background about the podcast, the guests and the host, it felt natural, and since then I’ve been a silent yet grateful learner out there.
 I did not open a topic yet, but I’ve been reading quite a few, and I felt I got value out of them.
 It strengthens a pleasant feeling of being part of something authentic.

 I must confess that this is the only group I’m part of and even here I miss plenty of the threads.
 Therefore, I have other suggestions of digital channels that you can explore.
 Maybe the next ones will fit you better too.

 E‐mailing is also a helpful way to talk with your audience, especially if you are open and invite people to follow-up, ask questions, provide feedback.
 For instance, you could share your struggles and help your audience learn from how you do things.
 Or send an e‐mail with how do you manage to act like a company of one or share the status of the current project you are working on.

 Anything that makes the relationship transparent and trustworthy will help your community feel confident that it matters, and there’s something relevant to learn from you.

 Comments on your blog are also one of the most popular ways to engage with your community.
 Even though they might seem like an old‐school tactic, people still leave their thoughts if you managed to touch them with your stories.
 Please don’t take it for granted and make sure you answer genuinely, no matter how close or far their ideas are from your core beliefs.

 Congrats for reading until here.
 Yaaay!
 Let’s find out how to make it right in the real world as well.

 How to foster an offline community by meeting people in person?